Why Trees?

 Trees provide the oxygen we breathe, the water we drink, the food we eat, shelter for wildlife, and medicine to heal us.
-They also play a crucial role in stabilizing the global climate, making them essential to a healthy to a healthy planet.
+They also play a crucial role in stabilizing the global climate, making them essential to a healthy planet.

 Improving Air Quality

-Trees purify air by absorbing CO2 releasing oxygen, and filtering pollutants especially in urban areas - making the air cleaner and healthier.
+Trees purify the air by absorbing carbon dioxide, releasing oxygen, and filtering harmful pollutants – making the air cleaner and healthier, especially in urban areas.

 Conserving Water

-Trees support water cycles by intercepting rain, reducing, runoff, and stabilizing stream banks.
-Healthy forests improve water quality, quantity, and filtration, supplying 75% of the world's fresh water.
+Trees sustain water cycles by intercepting rain, reducing runoff, and stabilizing stream banks.
+Trees within healthy forests preserve water resources and improve the water quantity, quality, and natural filtration.
+Forests supply 75% of the world’s freshwater.

 Enhancing Soil Quality

 Trees improve soil health by retaining moisture, adding nutrients, and preventing erosion.
-Their roots reduce runoff and landslide risk.
-Healthy soil boosts tree growth and yields - vital to our goals.
-Even a 9.51% forest loss greatly increases erosion risk.
+Their roots reduce runoff, landslides, and floods, while healthier soil supports stronger growth and higher yields.
+Even a 9.5% forest loss can greatly increase erosion risk.

 Combat Climate Change